therealhalonen/python_web_service/pw1/report.md

 Release:	22.04
 Codename:	jammy
 ```
-Installed Django Python web framework, and made a simple ORM with these instructions:
+Installed Django Python web framework, and made a simple CRM with these instructions:
 [Django 4 Instant Customer Database Tutorial](https://terokarvinen.com/2022/django-instant-crm-tutorial/) by Tero Karvinen, replacing the version with 3.2 by adding it to requirements:
 ```
 halonen@halonen-VirtualBox:~/django$ cat requirements.txt